 All kids love making things (even if, sometimes, it’s only a mess).
-But with the rise of the Maker movement, things have progressed far beyond pipe cleaners and paper towel rolls.
-With new techie tools available like 3D printers, laser cutters, and circuit-boards for the very tiny, anyone can be a budding designer, engineer and scientist.
-But everyone needs a little guidance first.
+But with the rise of the Maker movement—famously on display at Maker Faires around the country, and in our backyard—maker spaces have taken things far beyond pipe cleaners and paper towel rolls.
+Some maker spaces are all about found materials and power tools, others use 3D printers, laser cutters, and circuit-boards.
+All of them offer supervision and space to create.
 We’ve rounded up some of NYC’s favorite and newest Maker spaces, featuring programs for preschoolers through high-schoolers, and sometimes, even parents!

 Skill Mill NYC photo: via Skill Mill NYC Facebook page